epto/JavascriptAnnotations/README.md

   } ;
 ```

-To create annotations on the class you must create a special magic function named "\_".
+To create annotations on the class you must to create a special magic function named "\_".
 The annotations of this function will be added to the class directly.
 The AnnotationsParser will call the function "\_" during the parsing to create the ClassAnnotationContext (see folloing).

-When AnnotationsParser parse a class it create a ClassAnnotations object and ClassAnnotationContext object.
+When AnnotationsParser parse a class, it creates a ClassAnnotations object and a ClassAnnotationContext object.

 ### Example:
 ```javascript